 I love working with composers from all sorts of different backgrounds.
-Please get in touch if you are interested in having a private lesson, or better yet weekly lessons, with me in person in the Orlando, Florida area, or over Skype.
+Please get in touch if you are interested in having a private lesson, or better yet weekly lessons, with me in person in the Wichita, Kansas area, or over live video chat (Zoom).

 If you have any questions about how lessons work, ask away!
 I’ve included some answers to the most frequently asked questions below, and I’m happy to discuss your situation more specifically.

 Frequently asked questions: